rickellis/Arch-Linux-Install-Guide/README.md

 ---

-## Reboot
+## Congratulations!

-__Note:__ Before rebooting, if you are using WiFi rather than a wired connection, you might want to install a __[network package](https://wiki.archlinux.org/index.php/Wireless_network_configuration)__ to allow WiFi connectivity with your new system.

 You should now have a working Arch Linux installation.
-It doesn't have a desktop environment or any applications yet, but the base installation is done.
-You can now reboot and remove the USB drive:
+It doesn't have a desktop environment or any applications yet...for that you can check out my __[ArchMatic](https://github.com/rickellis/ArchMatic)__ repo, but the base installation is done.

 First, exit chroot: